 Why Early Years Music Activities Are So Important

-A significant amount of research has been carried out to better understand how early years music activities positively impact the development of children’s brains.
-As a result, it is now well understood that music supports the general development and well-being of the very young.
+A significant amount of research has been carried out to better understand musical activity and the brain.
+It is now well understood that music supports the general development and well-being of the very young.

 What does the research say?

-Below we delve a little deeper into each area:
+Below we delve a little deeper into each area, then provide an activity from Busy Things that supports its development.

 Language and communication

-Playing, singing along to and listening to music can all help support children’s acquisition of language and communication as they learn new words and can pick up their meanings through song.
+Children need to develop their listening skills in order to recognise and remember basic letter sounds (phonemes) when they first learn to read and regular musical activity can help support children’s acquisition of language because they learn new words and develop an understanding of their meanings through singing songs.
 This is particularly true when the material includes rhyming vocabulary but applies when this isn’t a factor too.

 Scientists have also proven that music is the only teaching approach that activates the entire brain, so putting the alphabet to music, for example, will help children pick it up more quickly.
 You can see this in practice all the time.
 Catchy tunes lock into the children’s memories, so that in no time at all, you’ll see they can sing along without the supporting vocals.